MarinerT/CreatingIPProfiles/README.md

 Much like the virus graph, the data shown through clustering is extremely close together as well.
 Even so, some disparity between the centrality measurements exists to cluster the data into four groups.

+The Data: 4,219 out of 4,333 sample documents.
+The outliers were 3 or more standard deviations on any one of the three centralities.

 | Cluster | Centrality | Betweenness | Eigenvector |
 | -------|------ | -------|------ |
 |Grey | .5 - 0 | Below 0 | Low 0-.01 |